asoltd/lancr/README.md

 # Backend

+Currently, authentication is trivial, the token is required to POST/PUT/DELETE, but the ownerID is not checked against the clientID

 All of the scripts required to set up the infrastructure except for service account creation and applying the required permissions can be found in `./hack`

 The CI/CD uses Github Actions and Google Cloud Workload Identity to run tests,